Phone: 020 8858 5497 Email: sao@sherington.greenwich.sch.uk

 To get in touch, you can email governors@sherington.greenwich.sch.uk, leave a message in the school office or catch us in the playground – questions, ideas, comments all welcome!
 (Please note that the first point of call for any issues relating specifically to your child is your child’s class teacher.)

-Linda Pound – Vice Chair
+Linda Pound – Chair of Governors

 Sherington’s Governing Board has three key responsibilities: